Mature Masculine

 Compassion and truth work together.
 The Warrior's compassion doesn't avoid hard truths to spare feelings.
 It includes hard truths because seeing clearly is part of caring.

 Sometimes the most compassionate thing is to name what's happening.
 Sometimes it's to set a boundary.
-Sometimes it's to say no. Compassion without truth becomes enabling—a softness that actually harms by refusing to see or speak what's real.
+Sometimes it's to say no. Compassion without truth becomes enabling—a softness that harms by refusing to see or speak what's real.

 The Bully uses truth without compassion—his honesty cuts and wounds.
 The Wimp uses compassion without truth—his kindness avoids and enables.
-The mature Warrior holds both: he can be honest because he cares, and his caring includes being honest.
+The Mature Warrior holds both: he can be honest because he cares, and his caring includes being honest.

 Compassion and Strength

 Compassion needs strength to be real.
 Without strength, compassion collapses into overwhelm, people-pleasing, or self-abandonment.
-Strength gives compassion its backbone—it allows you to stay present with pain without being destroyed by it, to set boundaries while remaining kind, to act when action is needed.
+Strength gives compassion its backbone—it allows us to stay present with pain without being destroyed by it, to set boundaries while remaining kind, to act when action is needed.

-Compassion for Yourself
+Compassion for Ourselves

 Cultivating Compassion